Viscosity index: Calculation

 The viscosity index can be calculated using the following formula:

-where U is the oil's kinematic viscosity at 40 °C, Y is the oil's kinematic viscosity at 100 °C, and L and H are the viscosities at 40°C for two hypothetical oils of VI 0 and 100, respectively, having the same viscosity at 100°C as the oil whose VI we are trying to determine.
-That is, the two oils with viscosity Y at 100°C and a VI of 0 and 100 would have a viscosity of L and H, respectively, at 40°C. These L and H values can be found in tables in ASTM D2270, and are incorporated in online calculators.
+where U is the oil's kinematic viscosity at 40 °C, Y is the oil's kinematic viscosity at 100 °C, and L and H are the viscosities at 40 °C for two hypothetical oils of VI 0 and 100 respectively, having the same viscosity at 100 °C as the oil whose VI we are trying to determine.
+That is, the two oils with viscosity Y at 100 °C and a VI of 0 and 100 would have at 40 °C the viscosities of L and H respectively.
+These L and H values can be found in tables in ASTM D2270 and are incorporated in online calculators.